James T. Begg: Biography

+Early career

-Superintendent of public schools at Columbus Grove, Ohio 1905–1910, at Ironton, Ohio from 1910 to 1913, and at Sandusky, Ohio from 1913 to 1917.
+He was superintendent of public schools at Columbus Grove, Ohio 1905–1910, at Ironton, Ohio from 1910 to 1913, and at Sandusky, Ohio from 1913 to 1917.

-He was employed as a campaign director and lectured throughout the United States for the American City Bureau of New York in chamber-of-commerce work 1917–1919.
+He was employed as a campaign director and lectured throughout the United States for the American City Bureau of New York in chamber-of-commerce work from 1917 to 1919.

 Congress

 Begg was elected as a Republican to the Sixty-sixth and to the four succeeding Congresses (March 4, 1919 – March 3, 1929).

 He was not a candidate for renomination in 1928 to the Seventy-first Congress.

-He engaged in the banking business.

-He was an unsuccessful candidate for election in 1942 to the Seventy-eighth Congress.
+He engaged in the banking business and was an unsuccessful candidate for election in 1942 to the Seventy-eighth Congress.